Hurricane Donna: Aftermath

+Retirement

+Because of storm's devastating impact, the name Donna was retired by the U.S. Weather Bureau following the 1960 season, and will never again be used for another Atlantic hurricane.
+Donna was replaced with Dora for the 1964 season.

 Depictions in popular culture

 Nobel Prize-winner John Steinbeck wrote about Hurricane Donna in his 1962 non-fiction memoir Travels with Charley: In Search of America.
 Steinbeck had had a truck fitted with a custom camper-shell for a journey he intended to take across the United States, accompanied by his poodle Charley.
 He planned on leaving after Labor Day from his home in Sag Harbor, Long Island, New York.
 Steinbeck delayed his trip slightly due to Donna, which made a direct hit on Long Island.
 Steinbeck wrote of saving his boat during the middle of the hurricane, during which he jumped into the water and was blown to shore clinging to a fallen branch driven by the high winds.
 It was an exploit which foreshadowed his fearless, or even reckless, state of mind to dive into the unknown.

 The winds of Donna can be seen in the feature film Blast of Silence (1961); the final scenes on Long Island had been previously scheduled, and the filmmakers decided to go ahead and shoot the exterior scene despite the hurricane.